LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 There are also 2 alternative implementations included.
 One is using old-school [callbacks](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/callbacks/SequentialNetworkRequestsCallbacksViewModel.kt).
 The other one uses [RxJava](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/rx/SequentialNetworkRequestsRxViewModel.kt).
 You can compare each implementation.
-If you compare all implementation, it is really interesting to see, in my opinion, how simple the Coroutine-based version actually is.
+If you compare all three implementations, it is really interesting to see, in my opinion, how simple the Coroutine-based version actually is.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase2/Perform2SequentialNetworkRequestsViewModel.kt)]